 Generators are sized using the maximum continuous wattage (power) they reliably create.
 If, when every device is turned on and running at maximum, the power draw is 95 kW then we select a 100 kW generator.
 Most of the time the power draw on the generator will be much less than the maximum load.

 Q: How is the system sized?

-The energy system will always be designed for the worst-case, maximum load.
-This would include sizing wires, fuses, and busses to handle every possible device and appliance turned on at once.
-Even though this is a very unlikely scenario, it ensures that the system will always work within its safe limits.
+The energy system is designed for the worst-case maximum load.
+This includes fuses, sizing wires, and busses to handle every possible device and appliance when simultaneously engaged.
+Even though this is a very unlikely scenario, it ensures the system will always work within safe limits.

 Q: In what case would the generators activate?

-Q: What happens in the case of a massive battery fault?
+Q: What happens in case of widespread battery failure?

 In this scenario the battery banks are damaged or in some way inhibited from providing the stored power back to the energy manager.
 As the energy manager senses the drop (or stop) of battery power it will send a “Start” command to the backup generators causing them to start, reach working RPM, and sync into the energy manager’s grid.
 During this time the total load of the project less the total amount being created by sustainable means at that instant would be placed on the generators.
 They would run until battery storage was back online or the sustainable systems were creating enough power to cover the current load.